Money Calculator

 HRA exemption is only available in the Old Tax Regime

-If you've opted for the New Regime, you cannot claim HRA exemption — but you get a flat ₹75,000 standard deduction instead.
-Switch to the old regime to benefit from HRA if your rent + other deductions exceed the standard deduction advantage.
-Compare regimes →
+If you have opted for the New Regime, you cannot claim HRA exemption.
+You get a flat Rs 75,000 standard deduction instead.
+Switch to the old regime to benefit from HRA if your rent and other deductions exceed the standard deduction advantage.
+Compare regimes

 Where do you live?